kliment-olechnovic/voronota/expansion_js/README.md

         voronota-js-ligand-cadscore \
           --target-receptor ./t_protein.pdb --target-ligands './t_ligand1.mol ./t_ligand2.mol ./t_ligand3.mol' --target-ligand-ids 'a a b' \
           --model-receptor ./m_protein.pdb --model-ligands './m_ligand1.mol ./m_ligand2.mol ./m_ligand3.mol' --model-ligand-ids 'a a b'

+## Global CAD-score, with an option to use the Voronota-LT algorithm

+'voronota-js-global-cadscore' script computes global CAD-score between molecular structures.

+### Script interface

+    Options:
+        --target | -t             string  *  target file path --model | -m              string  *  model file path or '_list' to read file paths from stdin --restrict-input          string     query to restrict input atoms, default is '[]' --subselect-contacts      string     query to subselect contacts, default is '[]' --output-table-file       string     output table file path, default is '_stdout' to print to stdout --processors              number     maximum number of processors to run in parallel, default is 1 --sbatch-parameters       string     sbatch parameters to run in parallel, default is '' --stdin-file              string     input file path to replace stdin --run-faspr               string     path to FASPR binary to rebuild side-chains --permuting-allowance     number     maximum number of chains for exhaustive remapping, default is 4 --as-assembly                        flag to treat input files as biological assemblies --include-heteroatoms                flag to not discard heteroatoms
+        --remap-chains                       flag to calculate and use optimal chains remapping --remap-chains-logging               flag to print log of chains remapping to stderr --ignore-residue-names               flag to ignore residue names in residue identifiers --test-common-ids                    flag to fail quickly if there are no common residues --crude                              flag to enable very crude faster mode --lt                                 flag to enable faster mode based on Voronota-LT --help | -h                          flag to display help message and exit

+    Standard output:
+        space-separated table of scores

+    Examples:

+        voronota-js-global-cadscore --target target.pdb --model model.pdb --lt

+        ls *.pdb | voronota-js-global-cadscore --target target.pdb --model _list --lt --processors 8 | column -t

+## Global CAD-score matrix, with an option to use the Voronota-LT algorithm

+'voronota-js-global-cadscore-matrix' script computes global CAD-score for all pairs of provided molecular structures.

+### Script interface

+    Options:
+        --restrict-input          string     query to restrict input atoms, default is '[]' --subselect-contacts      string     query to subselect contacts, default is '[]' --output-table-file       string     output table file path, default is '_stdout' to print to stdout --processors              number     maximum number of processors to run in parallel, default is 1 --sbatch-parameters       string     sbatch parameters to run in parallel, default is '' --stdin-file              string     input file path to replace stdin --permuting-allowance     number     maximum number of chains for exhaustive remapping, default is 4 --as-assembly                        flag to treat input files as biological assemblies --include-heteroatoms                flag to not discard heteroatoms
+        --remap-chains                       flag to calculate and use optimal chains remapping --ignore-residue-names               flag to ignore residue names in residue identifiers --crude                              flag to enable very crude faster mode --lt                                 flag to enable faster mode based on Voronota-LT --help | -h                          flag to display help message and exit

+    Standard output:
+        space-separated table of scores

+    Examples:

+        ls *.pdb | voronota-js-global-cadscore-matrix --lt | column -t

+        find ./complexes/ -type f -name '*.pdb' | voronota-js-global-cadscore-matrix --lt > "full_matrix.txt"